-With social distancing measures having us all craving human interactions, consumers expect real time reactions and updates from brands on digital platforms.
+With social distancing measures having us all craving human interactions, consumers expect real-time reactions and updates from brands on digital platforms.
 There is an increasing desire for empathy, so keep that in mind when engaging with your online audience.
 Be relevant, transparent and honest.

 What about “the after-crisis?”

-No one knows for sure what’s in store for us and how much longer this period will last, but one thing is for sure, this crisis will change many things including how consumers behave and what they expect from brands.
+No one knows what’s in store for us and how much longer this period will last, but one thing is for sure: this crisis will change many things including how consumers behave and what they expect from brands.
 The vast majority of consumers will remember how companies behaved during this period.
 Those who did the right thing with their employees, their customers and their local communities will have a definite commercial advantage over their competitors in the future.
 The time to rethink what kind of image you want your business to project is now.